Finding open swimming spots in Central Texas as drought continues

 But Jacob's Well in Hays County is still closed to swimmers due to the drought.

-Hamilton Pool is about 30 miles west of Austin, perched away in nature.

 "We are comfortable with the water level and people coming in for a swim.
 Depending on what happens with water levels throughout the year will determine access.
-The other thing that will determine access is bacteria levels," said Travis County spokesperson Hector Nieto.
+The other thing that will determine access is bacteria levels," Travis County Spokesperson Hector Nieto said.

-Hamilton Pool is a spot where people from around the state and even the world come to enjoy.
+Hamilton Pool is a spot that people from around the state – and even the world – come to enjoy.

 Randy Neal from Fort Worth was visiting Wednesday with his daughters.

-"Right there is my life, and to watch them, see them come to a place like this and have fun, that’s what it’s all about.
-That’s what we work hard for, to take this break and spend some time with each other," he said.
+"Right there is my life.
+And to watch them, see them come to a place like this and have fun, that’s what it’s all about.
+That’s what we work hard for, to take this break and spend some time with each other," Neal said.

-Despite the drought, Nieto said they do have enough water there, but there are some restrictions this year when swimming.
+Despite the drought, Nieto said Hamilton Pool does have enough water.
+But there are some restrictions this year when swimming.

 "Limiting swimming to the beach area, so no one can go underneath the grotto, which is the large rock overhang," he said.

-Nieto said during the winter storm of 2021 ice got in the cracks of rocks, causing some of them to fall.
-They are working with the University of Texas to figure out how to secure that area.
+Nieto said during the winter storm of February 2021, ice got in the cracks of rocks, causing some of them to fall.
+Travis County is working with the University of Texas to figure out how to secure that area.

-Other Travis County parks, including Reimers Ranch Park and Mansfield Dam Park, are open.
+Other Travis County parks, including Reimers Ranch Park and Mansfield Dam Park, also remain open.